Devansh-Maurya/Design-Patterns-And-Principles/README.md

 * **Strive for loosely coupled designs between objects that interact.** Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+* **The open-closed principle: Classes should be open for extension, but closed for modification.** allow classes to be easily extended to incorporate new behavior without modifying existing code.
+Such designs are resilient to change and flexible enough to take on new functionality to meet changing requirements.

 ### Design Patterns

 * **Strategy Pattern:** The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.